 The scholarship is available for the normal duration of the honours year/fourth year program (one year full-time or two years part-time).
 A full-time student will receive payment in two instalments, one at the beginning of each semester.

 A part-time student will receive a pro-rata payment at the beginning of each semester.
 Payments will be made subject to satisfactory progress.
 Scholarship payments will be withdrawn if the scholarship holder withdraws or is precluded from the course, and will not be available for a repeat year of study.
-Students may not hold any other Honours scholarship concurrently with a Faculty of medicine, Nursing and Health Sciences Honours Scholarship.
+Students may not hold any other Honours scholarship concurrently with a College of Medicine and Public Health Honours Scholarship.

-ADVERTISING: The availability of the scholarships will be described on the University website.
+The availability of the scholarships will be described on the University website.